walshe/poker-exercise-nofork/README.md

+## Introduction
+Simple Poker is a variant of poker that removes all decision-making from the game, reducing it to a simple game of chance.
+The rules are:

+1. Each player is dealt 5 cards which only they can use
+1. The winner is the player with the best hand according to the [standard ranking of poker hands](https://en.wikipedia.org/wiki/List_of_poker_hands)

+### Notes
+- There is no betting, checking, raising, folding or indeed anything else that isn't mentioned above
+- In Simple Poker, aces are always the highest card in the deck (14), therefore:
+  - `10, jack, queen, king, ace` **is** a straight
+  - `ace, 2, 3, 4, 5` is **not** a straight

 ## Task
 Implement the `int compareTo(PokerHand opponentHand)` method of the `PokerHand` class, such that two poker hands can be compared.
 This method should return

 - `HandResult.WIN` if this hand is better than the opponent's hand
-- `HandResult.LOSS` if the opponent's hand is better
+- `HandResult.LOSS` if the opponent's hand is better than this hand
-- `HandResult.TIE` if the result is a tie (AKA a split pot)
+- `HandResult.TIE` if both hands are equal (AKA a split pot)

-The hands should be ranked according to the rules of [Texas Hold'em](https://en.wikipedia.org/wiki/Texas_hold_%27em).

 The `PokerHand` class has a constructor that accepts a string containing 5 cards, e.g.